What Is Gold Spread? How to Calculate Gold Spread & Find the Lowest Spread

 Technical Definition of Gold Spread

+The most straightforward concept of what is spread in gold trading is here.
 The gold spread is the difference between the bid and ask prices of XAU/USD in Forex, as derived from the order book.

 This cost, which traders pay when trading gold, is usually displayed in pips or pipettes.